How To Wire A Harness?

-You will need soldered connectors for oversized wiring or when you are splicing the wires together.
+You will need soldered connectors for oversized wiring or splicing the wires together.

 - Butt connectors: These cylindrical connectors are ideal for joining the ends of two wires together.
 You can insert each wire end into each end of the connector.
 After inserting, crimp the connection to secure it tightly.

 - Spade connectors: You must use this type of connector for all those components requiring removal or servicing quite often.
 Here, you connect the male connector at one end of the wire and the female at another.
 This male and female connector will fit into each other to form the connection.
 When you want any repairs, you need to pull the wires apart.

 - Ring connectors: You can fix the wires to screw-type terminals with these connectors and secure them with a terminal screw.